Charles Lyell: Stratigraphy and human history

 Lyell was a key figure in establishing the classification of more recent geological deposits, long known as the Tertiary period.
 From May 1828, until February 1829, he travelled with Roderick Impey Murchison (1792–1871) to the south of France (Auvergne volcanic district) and to Italy.
 In these areas he concluded that the recent strata (rock layers) could be categorised according to the number and proportion of marine shells encased within.
 Based on this the third volume of his Principles of Geology, published in 1833, proposed dividing the Tertiary period into four parts, which he named the Eocene, Miocene, Pliocene, and Recent.
 In 1839, Lyell termed the Pleistocene epoch, distinguishing a more recent fossil layer from the Pliocene.
 The Recent epoch – renamed the Holocene by French paleontologist Paul Gervais in 1867 – included all deposits from the era subject to human observation.
-In recent years Lyell's subdivisions have been widely discussed in relation to debates about the Anthropocene.
+In recent years Lyell's subdivisions have been widely discussed with debates about the Anthropocene.